The Best Time to Visit Phuket

 The rainy season should be over by December and if rain does fall it will usually be as short and relatively light showers.

 Crowds start to steadily increase as New Year’s Eve approaches but are still lower than the peak months to come.
-High season prices are generally in full swing though its still possible to get reduced rates at some hotels.
+High season prices are generally in full swing though its still possible to get .

 Note: Although a predominantly buddhist country, Thailand still celebrates Christmas at least in a commercial sense.
 In tourist towns all the usual decorations, traditional turkey dinners and parties can be found at hotels and restaurants.